 10 Steps to a Successful Facelift

 Today’s skilled cosmetic plastic surgeon knows that getting the best results from any cosmetic operation requires a customized surgical plan for each patient.
 Facelift surgery is particularly challenging, since patients differ widely in their underlying facial structure as well as the extent of their visible aging.
-According to an article in the American Society for Aesthetic Plastic Surgery (ASAPS) publication, Aesthetic Surgery Journal, there are at least ten important considerations in designing a great facelift.
+According to an article in the The Aesthetic Society (formally the American Society for Aesthetic Plastic Surgery – ASAPS) publication, Aesthetic Surgery Journal, there are at least ten important considerations in designing a great facelift.
 If patients are aware of the process their plastic surgeon goes through to develop a surgical plan, they can be more active participants in some of these decisions.

 A well-designed facelift will take into account factors including: